willcrisis/angularjs-auth/README.md

 `auth` service contains following properties and functions:

 `auth.username`(String): Returns logged in user's username.
 `auth.roles`(Array): Returns logged in user's roles.
 `auth.token`(String): Returns logged in user's token.
 `auth.refreshToken`(String): Returns logged in user's refresh token.
-`auth.tokenType`(String): Returns logged in user's token type `auth.loggedIn`(boolean): Returns true if the user is logged in, otherwise returns false.
+`auth.tokenType`(String): Returns logged in user's token type.
+`auth.loggedIn`(boolean): Returns true if the user is logged in, otherwise returns false.
 `auth.broadcast()`: Broadcasts the login change state.
 It will fire 'stateChange' event.
 `auth.login(username, password)`: Fires a POST HTTP request to the `endpointUrl` URL.
 Callback contains the logged in user.
 `auth.logout()`: Logs out the current logged in user.
 If `logoutEndpointUrl` is defined, fires a GET HTTP request to the URL.
 `auth.hasRole(roleName)`: Returns true if logged in user has the desired role, otherwise returns false.
 `auth.hasAllRoles(roleArray)`: Returns true if the logged in user has all the desired roles, otherwise returns false.
 `auth.hasAnyRole(roleArray)`: Returns true if the logged in user has any of the desired roles, otherwise returns false.
 `auth.canAccess(state)`: Returns true if logged in user can access the desired state, otherwise returns false.

 This is a default RESPONSE returned by a server-side Grails app after firing the login request to `endpointUrl`: